+Water system Source type Disinfection Best available technology 1

+type byproduct

+All systems GW; SW; Bromate Control of ozone treatment

+that disinfect GWUDI process to reduce production

+their source of bromate

+water Chlorite Control of treatment

+processes to reduce

+disinfectant demand and

+control of disinfection

+treatment processes to reduce

+disinfectant levels.

-Water system type Source type Disinfection byproduct Best available technology 1 All systems that disinfect their source water GW; SW; GWUDI Bromate Control of ozone treatment process to reduce production of bromate Chlorite Control of treatment processes to reduce disinfectant demand and control of disinfection treatment processes to reduce disinfectant levels All systems that disinfect their source water GW; SW; GWUDI Total trihalomethanes (TTHM); Haloacetic acids (five) (HAA5) Enhanced coagulation or enhanced softening, plus GAC10; or nanofiltration with a molecular weight cutoff ≤1000 Daltons; or GAC20 Consecutive systems: applies only to the disinfected water that consecutive systems buy or otherwise receive GW; SW; GWUDI Total trihalomethanes (TTHM); Haloacetic acids (five) (HAA5) Systems serving ≥10,000: Improved distribution system and storage tank management to reduce residence time, plus the use of chloramines for disinfectant residual maintenance Systems serving <10,000: Improved distribution system and storage tank management to reduce residence time
+All systems that disinfect their source water GW; SW; GWUDI Total trihalomethanes (TTHM); Haloacetic acids (five) (HAA5) Enhanced coagulation or enhanced softening, plus GAC10; or nanofiltration with a molecular weight cutoff <1000 Daltons; or GAC20 Consecutive systems: applies only to the disinfected water that consecutive systems buy or otherwise receive GW; SW; GWUDI Total trihalomethanes (TTHM); Haloacetic acids (five)(HAA5) Systems serving >10,000: Improved distribution system and storage tank management to reduce residence time, plus the use of chloramines for disinfectant residual maintenance Systems serving<10,000: Improved distribution system and storage tank management to reduce residence time

-1 Softening that results in removing at least 10 mg/L of magnesium hardness (as CaCO3), measured monthly and calculated quarterly as a running annual average can be the best available technology for controlling disinfection byproduct precursors.
+1 Softening that results in removing at least 10 mg/L of magnesium hardness as CaCO3), measured monthly and calculated quarterly as a running annual average can be the best available technology for controlling disinfection byproduct precursors.